 In 2010 Google announced changing the company name to “Topeka”.
 Eric Schmidt, CEO at that time said: Early last month the mayor of Topeka, Kansas stunned the world by announcing that his city was changing its name to Google.
 We’ve been wondering ever since how best to honour that moving gesture.
 Today we are pleased to announce that as of 1 AM (Central Daylight Time) April 1st, Google has officially changed our name to Topeka.

 Triforce in Google Doodles

 For some time one of the doodlers placed easter eggs in the Google Doodles.
 In several logos, there was a small Triforce which was discovered by our blogger Michel Wester.

 He wrote about it at the time (2009) on Blogoscoped, a popular blog about Google at that time, after the post was published Google removed all the triforces from the logos.

-Another small Easter Egg from YouTube.
-A few years ago it was possible to save videos by clicking on them and choosing save as.
-While of course this wasn´t really possible, the option was there but after clicking on it the video Never Gonna Give You Up from Rick Astley would open.
+Another small one coming from YouTube.
+A few years ago it was possible to save videos by clicking on them and choosing to save as.
+While of course, this wasn´t really possible, the option was there but after clicking on it the video Never Gonna Give You Up from Rick Astley would open.
 Note: At this time it is actually possible to save YouTube videos this way and make a copy.

-Another small easter egg in the search results which isn’t working anymore could be seen when searching for ASCII ART.
+Another small one in the search results which isn’t working anymore could be seen when searching for ASCII ART.
 After performing the search the Google logo would actually be in ASCII code.